Meet the Team

 Matthew joined the Bridges as s Support Counsellor in 2014, having recently completed a Master’s Degree in Psychology.
 He assists clients with setting up benefits claims and bank accounts, alongside overseeing the Bridges’ medication systems and organising structured activities for clients.

-Keith joined the Bridges in 2015 as a Night Support Counsellor.
+Keith joined the Bridges in 2015 as a Night Support Worker.
 Prior to working at the Bridges, Keith ran a graphic design business and was also on the editorial team for RAPt’s quarterly magazine for graduates, the Journey.

 Beverly joined The Bridges in June 2016, she came to the organisation to learn about addiction and recovery after realising how many people suffer in the city as a result of being dependent on substances.
 Beverly offers her time to the Bridges ‘to help make a difference to people’s lives in her city’.
 Beverly’s role can vary day to day from assisting clients with meal preparation in the kitchen to helping the men with admin tasks such as registering new clients with GP and covering reception.